erou/gf-h90-lattice/api.md

 # API Flint

     solve_h90
-        INPUT: ζ a n-th root of unity,
+        INPUT: ζ a n-th root of unity, A a Kummer algebra
-        OUTPUT: x a solution of H90 for ζ, with x^n = the right constant
+        OUTPUT: x a solution in A of H90 for ζ, with x^n = the right constant

     norm_r
         INPUT: x an element of the Kummer algebra, (a, b) two integers